Jyothsna25/CODTECH-TASK-2/README.md

 **Backend Development:**
 -Set up Express server and define routes using routing concept.

-To run this application in your machine:
+To run this application in your machine: </br>
--clone the project from github.
+- clone the project from github. </br>
--After cloning the project open the project directory and open command prompt type `npm install` to get required dependencies.
+- After cloning the project open the project directory and open command prompt type `npm install` to get required dependencies. </br>
--The installation of dependencies is completed after that to start the server `npm start`.
+- The installation of dependencies is completed after that to start the server `npm start`. </br>
--localhost:3000 in this the project can be viewed.
+- localhost:3000 in this the project can be viewed.